-Nerves are often cut in a variety of surgeries, including orthopedic procedures to repair or replace joints, hernia and other thoracic cavity procedures, and bone fracture revisions.
-Every nerve that is cut and not reconstructed forms an entangled mass of disorganized nerve and fibrous tissue that could cause debilitating pain called a symptomatic neuroma.
-Neuromas are the main cause of pain for those patients who complain of post-surgical pain, including in amputees which may lead to an inability to use their prosthesis.
+Nerves are often cut in a variety of surgeries and every nerve that is cut and not reconstructed forms an entangled mass of disorganized nerve and fibrous tissue that could cause debilitating pain called a symptomatic neuroma.
+Neuromas are a cause of pain for those patients who complain of chronic post-surgical pain, including in amputees which may lead to an inability to use their prosthesis.
 Despite more than 30 different treatment methods, it is our belief that neuromas continue to be an unresolved problem in microsurgery.
 We believe the Axoguard Nerve Cap can address these painful neuroma and better address nerve pain than other methods, including pharmacotherapy and chemical injections, among others.

-Axoguard Nerve Cap can be used to reduces the development of symptomatic or painful neuroma formation.
+Axoguard Nerve Cap can be used to reduce the development of symptomatic or painful neuroma formation.